ParallelMaths/parallel/pages/academy-1-week-2.md

-# Parallel Academy Module 1 Week 2 Homework
+# Parallel Academy Module 1 Week 2 Assignment

-These homework problems relate to a recent theme you have been covering with your tutor.
+These problems relate to a recent theme you have been covering with your tutor.
 They are arranged in order of increasing difficulty and the final problem is much more of a challenge than the rest.

 The problems are designed to help you reflect on material from previous tutorial sessions (which you can access on your Academy page).